spyder-ide/spyder-docs/doc/plugins/unittest.rst

 .. image:: /images/unittest/unittest-configuration-view.png
    :alt: Spyder Unittest configuration view in Spyder

-The dependencies view will show you all of your installed package versions.
+The dependencies view will show you all of your installed testing frameworks.

 .. image:: /images/unittest/unittest-dependencies-view.png
    :alt: Spyder Unittest dependencies view in Spyder